amoghe/rb_tuntap/README.md

 irb(main)> raw = tap.to_io.sysread(tap.mtu)

 # From another terminal, attempt to ping 192.168.168.11
-# "raw" will hold the packet we just read off the device.
+# "raw" holds the packet we just read off the device.

 irb(main)> arp = PacketFu::ARPPacket.new.read(raw)
 => --EthHeader---------------------------------------